Are you a foodie or fascinated by K-culture? If so, you may have heard of delicious Korean foods like Kimchi, BBQ, Japchae, and Ramen.

 24. Gyeran Mari (계란말이)

 Gyeranmari, or rolled omelet in Korean, is a light and savory banchan.
-It’s made with lightly beaten eggs and readily accessible ingredients, like scallions, carrots, mushrooms, zucchini, or nori seaweed.
-Then, all the ingredients are finely diced to add different textures.
+It’s made with lightly beaten eggs and readily available ingredients, such as scallions, carrots, mushrooms, zucchini, or nori seaweed.
+Then, all the ingredients are finely diced to add variety in texture.

 After rolling the fluffy, cloud-like omelet, it is sliced and served.
-It is a trendy lunch box item in Korea and is also eaten as Anju.
+It is a popular lunchbox item in Korea and is also served as anju.

 It is lightly seasoned with salt and pepper and is served at room temperature with spicy dishes to neutralize the heat.